 Invariably, there will come a time when we will want to talk about what we’ve been through and we will need you to be there to listen.
 Don’t try to pull us from our trench, it’s an impossible task.
 Instead, come and sit beside us and bring a candle and chocolate… or wine!
 From our personal experience, people stop asking how we are after a few weeks and this can be our very lowest ebb – when we feel the world has moved on and forgotten about our babies, yet we are still consumed by the darkness our loss has brought.
 For us, the pain never goes, and the sense of loss is deep, heart-wrenching and real for weeks, months and even years after the physical loss occurs.
 Please don’t stop checking in.
 Remember the due date or the anniversary or another significant dates and check in on those days.
 It is the most wonderful and validating thing to know someone other than you has remembered your baby existed.

 This story was submitted to Love What Matters by Bex Gunn and Laura Buckingham, who are dedicated to smashing the taboo and breaking the silence surrounding baby loss.
 You can follow their journey on Instagram, and check out their podcast ‘The Worst Girl Gang Ever’ on Spotify and Apple podcasts.
 Click here for more of their platforms.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: